mjhea0/thinkful-mentor/csv-data-analysis/readme.md

     return numpy.min(crime), numpy.max(crime)
 ```

-If you print the outputs, you should see a two tuples - one with the mean, median, and standard deviation, and the second with the min and max values:
+If you print the outputs, you should see a two tuples - one with the mean, median, and standard deviation, and the other with the min and max values:

 ```
 (7.7879999999999994, 7.25, 4.3117346857152512)
 (0.80000000000000004, 17.399999999999999)
 ```

+> Want a challenge?
+Instead of using the statistic functions from Numpy, built the functions yourself, within a seperate file, then import them in.
+Check out an example of the media [here].
+This is great practice for beginners.

-Add `main()` and output stats:
+Also add the `main` variable and the output stats:

 ```python
 import csv